-- Remove the upper and lower access panels and fold away the insulation. - Turn the water temperature dial clockwise ( >>) to increase the temperature, or counter clockwise ( << ) to decrease the temperature.
-Adjust thermostat to the desire temperature set-point.
+- Remove the upper and lower access panels and fold away the insulation. - Turn the water temperature dial clockwise (>>) to increase the temperature, or counter clockwise (<<) to decrease the temperature.
+Adjust both thermostats to the same temperature setting.
+To avoid a shortage of usable hot water, do not adjust the upper thermostat to a temperature setting that is higher than the lower thermostat's temperature setting.

-NOTE: Your water heater has only one thermostat, it is located behind the upper access panel.
+NOTE: Most models have two thermostats, but some models may only have one.
+If your water heater has only one thermostat, it is located behind the lower access panel.

-Fold the insulation back in place and replace the access panels. ▲ WARNING!
+• Fold the insulation back in place and replace the access panels.

+▲ WARNING!
 Be sure panels are secured to reduce the risk of fire and electric shock.